Living-with-machines/station-to-station/resources.md

 └── ...
 ```

-## Additional information
+## Additional information on shared resources

 In this section, we provide additional information on the resources that we share via Zenodo.

 ### DeezyMatch

-The DeezyMatch input file and vocabulary file have been adapted from the original files in the [DeezyMatch github repository](https://github.com/Living-with-machines/DeezyMatch/).
+The DeezyMatch input file and vocabulary file have been adapted from the original files (which can be found in the [DeezyMatch github repository](https://github.com/Living-with-machines/DeezyMatch/)).

 ### Quicks